compsy/personalized-coaching-ml/README.md

 3. 3 HanzeFitbit all treament ids, classification algorithms results database pickle
 4. 4 HanzeFitbit normal dataframe all treament ids, all models, results database, Predict

 These notebooks use an Oracle xe 11g2 database to store and retrieve data.
-In the folder Metrics and Database the schema needed is added: DatabaseWithoutData.dll
+In the folder Metrics and Database the schema needed is added: DatabaseWithoutData.ddl

 After installation of the database and the schema, Fitbit csv files can be loaded into the database with notebook 1.
 Notebook 2 determines the F1-score and Acccuracy of several classification algorithms on grouplevel.
-Notebook 3 determines the F1-score and Accuracy of several classification algorithms of treatment_id level and pickles the models
+Notebook 3 determines the F1-score and Accuracy of several classification algorithms on treatment_id level and pickles the models
-Notebook 4 uses the pickled models to predict the probability on one meeeting his threshold.
+Notebook 4 uses the pickled models to predict the probability on the individual meeting his threshold.